 Alice Gong Alice Gong

-Istanbul Modern, Türkiye’s first modern and contemporary art museum, collects, preserves, and exhibits artworks from Türkiye and beyond.
-It features galleries for modern art, photography, and emerging artists, alongside exhibitions, educational programs, and interdisciplinary projects.
+İstanbul Modern, Türkiye’s first modern and contemporary art museum, collects, preserves, and exhibits artworks from Türkiye and beyond.
+It features galleries for modern art, photography, and emerging artists, alongside exhibitions, educational programmes, and interdisciplinary projects.

 Art in İstanbul is the New Cool >